turtles/mesh-viewer-demo/README.md

 ![Screenshot](screenshot.png)

 Known issues:
-- Small square in the bottom-right of the screen mesh has incorrect UVs
+- Small square in the bottom-left of the screen mesh has incorrect UVs